 The NTSA has established a set of industry minimum standards for care of survivors of human trafficking and sexual exploitation.
 These are standards that NTSA General Member services are vetted against.
 The Minimum Standards were developed by experts in the field with advisement from survivors who have themselves been in residential programs.
 These standards are important as they ensure agencies are equipped to provide quality care for survivors.

 NTSA’s ambition is to create well informed and widely adopted minimum standards that residential programs use as a guide throughout the country.

 Through the advice of experts in complimentary accreditation fields, we are finding more ways to make this program stronger, more credible, and more empowering for agencies to ensure quality of care.
 This will include templates, resources, and increased clarity for meeting the Minimum Standards, which will support members with moving through the process smoothly and efficiently.
 Please continue to check back as NTSA's Accreditation continues to be enhanced!

-NTSA's review process to ensure members meet the Minimum Standards is a 3-step process:
+NTSA's review process to ensure General Members meet the Minimum Standards is a 3-step process: